 Becky’s job was to apply antique paint to the decorative trim on the Spanish and Florentine glasses.
 This was a dry paint that you rubbed on with your finger.
 Becky worked steadily, but her finished glasses always had a few spots that needed more paint.
 When I pointed these out to her, she’d laugh and shake her head and say in her high voice, “Oh Glenn, you caught me again!
 How in the world did I miss those?”

 Becky had an exuberant expressiveness about her, but she was also a good listener.
 Her intellectual disability was mild, and in class her hand was frequently in the air.
-If a supervisor cracked a joke, she was one of the clients who not only laughed, but also understood what they were laughing about.
+If, in the Spanish/Florentine room, I cracked some small joke, she was one of the clients who responded with quiet laughter.
 In conversation, she always made eye contact with the person she was talking to.
 As she listened and replied, she’d shake her head, nod, giggle, shrug her shoulders, look thoughtful or puzzled or sympathetic—whatever was appropriate.
 Her responsiveness made the men clients, especially, feel noticed.

 Part of Candy’s appeal was that she aroused concern; part of Becky’s appeal was that she exuded concern.
 William, a client whose intellectual disability was classified as borderline, was a glum and solitary man who wanted a regular job, away from the Center.
 He was so detached from the other clients that his case manager once asked him if there were any clients he liked.
 He thought for a moment, then said in his deep, serious voice, “Yeah, I think Becky Rawlins is all right.”